-- Create a simple and straightforward process for leaving reviews, perhaps by sending out periodic reminders with direct links to the review platform.
+- Create a straightforward process for leaving reviews, perhaps by sending periodic reminders with direct links to the review platform.

 - Consider hosting community events or appreciation days, and during these events, set up kiosks or dedicated spaces where residents can quickly drop a review.

-- Regularly spotlight and thank residents for their positive reviews in community newsletters or on social media to foster a culture of appreciation and engagement.
+- To foster a culture of appreciation and engagement, regularly spotlight and thank residents for their positive reviews in community newsletters or social media.

-By actively seeking out and celebrating testimonials, properties build trust with potential tenants and reinforce their commitment to current residents.
+Properties build trust with potential tenants and reinforce their commitment to current residents by actively seeking out and celebrating testimonials.

 15. Offer Move-in Specials